 get real wedding inspiration: One of the best things to do whilst wedding planning is to find some real-world inspiration.
 Thinking of catering your own wedding?
 That’s super cool, and we actually have featured a lot of couples who did just that.
 Considering an elopement?
 They’re lovely.
 Is your community helping make your wedding happen?
 I bet it’ll be gorgeous.
 If you just want to get lost for a few hours (or days), every single wedding we’ve ever featured can be found right here.

 Figure Out Your Wedding Style: Wedding planning can be a lot easier if you’ve figured out what your general style and vibe is.
 You can start by picking a color palette (here are some of our winter wedding favorites, with zero red-and-green in sight), or a wedding theme, or just go get married on the beach.

 INVITING GUESTS: Are you getting ready to tell everyone about your fabulous upcoming shindig?
 COOL.
-Zola just launched their own line of invites that coordinate perfectly with their free wedding tools.
-Or if you want to DIY your wedding invites, we cover that in detail too.
+If you want to DIY your wedding invites, we cover that in detail.
 Let’s also talk about wedding invitation wording and suggestions for ways to make the invite wording more feminist.
-(Pro-tip: You can track RSVPs in real time if you’ve got your guests loaded up in the Zola Weddings app.
-And, oh yeah, here’s how you get guests to RSVP, like at all.
+(Pro-tip: here’s how you get guests to RSVP, like at all.
 People are bad at it these days.)

 Digging into the A to Z of Wedding Planning